NavigationContentFooter

 Important

 NPRE is deprecated.
-Use this feature on your own risk.
+Use this feature at your own risk.

-The NPRE service (Nagios Remote Plugin Executor) is an add-on that allows you to execute Nagios commands on a remote Linux servers.
-It is basically used to gather “local” information (like disk usage, RAM usage, CPU usage) of a remote machine.
-As these information are not broadcasted on the Internet, an agent has to run on the server which reports to the Nagios server.
+The NPRE service (Nagios Remote Plugin Executor) is an add-on that allows you to execute Nagios commands on remote Linux servers.
+It is used to gather “local” information (like disk usage, RAM usage, CPU usage) of a remote machine.
+As this information is not broadcasted on the Internet, an agent has to run on the server which reports to the Nagios server.

 Note